RantAI-dev/Book3-DSAR/content/docs/Part-V/Chapter-25.md

 </p>

 <p style="text-align: justify;">
 The Edmonds-Karp algorithm builds on the core principles of the Ford-Fulkerson method but optimizes the search for augmenting paths by employing BFS instead of Depth-First Search (DFS).
-BFS is particularly effective in this context because it explores all possible paths of length <code>k</code> before moving on to paths of length <code>k+1</code>.
+BFS is particularly effective in this context because it explores all possible paths of length $k$ before moving on to paths of length $k+1$.
 This approach guarantees that the shortest augmenting path is found in each iteration, which significantly improves the algorithm's performance.
 </p>

 <p style="text-align: justify;">